Skip to main content.

 11:30 am – 12:30 pm

 All registrants will be emailed a link on Friday, October 24, to sign up for classes.
-One class per person will be offered on a first come, first serve basis.
+Two classes per person will be offered on a first come, first served basis.
 If you miss online registration, you may be able to sign up in-person at registration.

 Academic Classes